 How did you get involved with Rick Steves and tour guiding?

-For a number of years I worked right around the corner from Rick's Europe Through the Back Door Travel Center in Edmonds.
+For a number of years I worked right around the corner from the Rick Steves Travel Center in Edmonds, WA.
 When I traveled to Europe on my own, I spent a lot of time researching my trips there.
 Edmonds is a small town, so I became friends with Rick and most of the folks who worked at the office.
 Once I graduated from the University of Washington, going there to work felt natural.

 What made you want to lead tours?